ctron/csaf-walker/sbom/sbom-cli/README.md

 ```
 Commands:
-  parse     Parse advisories
-  download  Like sync, but doesn't validate
-  scan      Scan advisories
-  discover  Discover advisories, just lists the URLs
+  discover  Discover SBOMs, just lists the URLs
+  download  Like `sync`, but doesn't validate
-  sync      Sync only what changed, and alidate
+  sync      Sync only what changed
+  scan      Scan SBOMs
   report    Analyze (and report) the state of the data
   send      Walk a source and send validated/retrieved documents to a sink
-  metadata  Discover provider metadata
+  scoop     Walk a local directory (or single file) and send the files to a target without any validation
+  inspect   Inspect SBOMs
   help      Print this message or the help of the given subcommand(s)
 ```